3.9 Provisions, Contingent Liabilities and Contingent Assets

 Transaction or event which is recognised outside profit or loss, either in other comprehensive income or in equity, is recorded in other comprehensive income or in equity along with the tax as applicable.

-right to set-off the recognised amounts and there is an intention to settle the asset and the liability on a net basis.
+Deferred tax assets and deferred tax liabilities are offset when there is a legally enforceable right to set-off the recognised amounts and there is an intention to settle the asset and the liability on a net basis.

-3.12 Revenue Recognition:
+3.11 Revenue Recognition:

 (i) Revenue from Operations:

-I nd AS 115 applies, with limited exceptions, to all revenue arising from contracts with its customers.
-Ind AS 115 establishes a five-step model to account for revenue arising from contracts with customers and requires that revenue be recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+Ind AS 115 applies, with limited exceptions, to all revenue arising from contracts with its customers.
+Ind AS 115 establishes a fivestep model to account for revenue arising from contracts with customers and requires that revenue be recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.

 Ind AS 115 requires entities to exercise judgment, taking into consideration all of the relevant facts and circumstances when applying each step of the model to contracts with their customers.
 It also specifies the accounting for the incremental costs of obtaining a contract and the costs directly related to fulfilling a contract.